-AN ACT concerning certain racial and ethnic impact statements, supplementing Title [1] 52 of the Revised Statutes and Title 2C of the New Jersey Statutes, and amending P.L.1968, c.410.
+AN ACT concerning certain racial and ethnic 3community criminal justice and public safety 3 impact statements, supplementing Title 1[1] 521 of the Revised Statutes and Title 2C of the New Jersey Statutes, and amending P.L.1968, c.410.

-BE IT ENACTED by the Senate and General Assembly of the State of New Jersey:
+Be It Enacted by the Senate and General Assembly of the State of New Jersey:

 - 1. (New section) The Legislature finds and declares that: - a.
 Public policymakers are increasingly concerned with the disparity between the number of minorities in the population and the number incarcerated in jails and prisons. - b.
 Racial and ethnic disparities in America's criminal justice system result in devastating consequences to society: offenders face daunting employment challenges, reduced lifetime employment earnings, and lack of access to public benefits; offenders' families face the shame and stigma associated with incarceration, as well as the loss of financial and emotional support of a loved one; and high rates of recidivism and burgeoning prison system costs affect all communities. - c.
-Nationally, one of every nine black males between 20 and 34 years old is incarcerated; [38] 37 percent of prisoners under federal and state jurisdiction at the end of [2010] 2014 were black, 32 percent were white, and 22 percent were Hispanic; according to [2010] 2014 United States Census data, [12.6] 13.2 percent of the United States population is black. - d.
-In this State, [61] 60 percent of the prison population is black, [22] 23 percent is white , and 16 percent is Hispanic; blacks make up [13.7] 14.8 percent of the general population. - e.
+Nationally, one of every nine black males between 20 and 34 years old is incarcerated; 1[38] 371 percent of prisoners under federal and state jurisdiction at the end of 1[2010] 20141 were black, 32 percent were white, and 22 percent were Hispanic; according to 1[2010] 20141 United States Census data, 1[12.6] 13.21 percent of the United States population is black. - d.
+In this State, 1[61] 601 percent of the prison population is black, 1[22] 231 percent is white 1, 1 and 16 percent is Hispanic; blacks make up 1[13.7] 14.81 percent of the general population. - e.
 Based on current trends, one of three black males born today will serve time; the odds of Hispanic males serving time are one in six.
-In New Jersey, black juveniles are 24.3 times more likely to be committed to a secure juvenile facility than their white counterparts, and almost 90 percent of youth prosecuted as adults are black or Hispanic. - f.
-Criminal justice policies, while neutral on their face, often adversely affect minority communities; these unintended consequences could be more adequately addressed prior to adoption of a new initiative, particularly since such initiatives, once adopted, often are difficult to reverse. - g.
-Racial and ethnic impact statements are [a tool] tools to guide policymakers in proactively assessing how proposed sentencing initiatives affect racial and ethnic disparities of adults
+2In New Jersey, black juveniles are 24.3 times more likely to be committed to a secure juvenile facility than their white counterparts, and almost 90 percent of youth prosecuted as adults are black or Hispanic.2 - f.
+Criminal justice policies, while neutral on their face, often adversely affect minority communities; these unintended consequences could be more adequately addressed prior to adoption of a new initiative, particularly since such initiatives, once adopted, often are difficult to reverse.